tonylira0327/forgn_agnt/index.markdown

 # References

-[^1]: Full excerpt for the definition can be found in the official documentation for FARA at https://www.fara.us/assets/htmldocuments/uploads/24375_foreign_agents_registration_act_of_1938_-_secured.pdf
+[^1]: Full excerpt for the definition can be found in the official documentation for FARA at https://www.fara.us/resources-other (under the statute, rules, and other authority)